 Barre is a somewhat small city located in the state of Vermont.
 With a population of 8,528 people and four constituent neighborhoods, Barre is the 11th largest community in Vermont.
-Barre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Barre was built prior to World War II, making it one of the older and more historic cities in the country.

-Barre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Barre is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Barre is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Barre who work in sales jobs (12.77%), office and administrative support (12.59%), and management occupations (7.82%).

 The population of Barre overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Barre, 23.66% have at least a bachelor's degree.